IELTS Cue Card Sample 15 - Your favourite movie

 Q. Describe a war movie you like.

 Answer: I’m going to tell you about ‘Braveheart’, a war movie directed by Mel Gibson, who was also the leading character.
 The movie was released in 1995 and it was written by Randall Wallace.
 In the 14th century, William Wallace, a Scottish warrior, leads his people in a rebellion against the tyranny of the English King, who has given English nobility the 'Prima Nocta' - a right to take all new brides for the first night.
-The Scots are none too pleased with the brutal English invaders, but they lack the leadership to fight back.
+The Scots were not pleased with the brutal English invaders, but they lack the leadership to fight back.
 Wallace creates a legend of himself, with his courageous defence of his people and attacks on the English.
 The film was nominated for ten Academy Awards at the 68th Academy Awards and won five: Best Picture, Best Director, Best Cinematography, Best Makeup, and Best Sound Editing.

 Other war movies you can say about: The Pianist, Saving Private Ryan, Black Hawk Down, Apocalypse Now, Good Morning Vietnam, War Horse, Downfall, Lincoln, and Imitation Game.